 The digital era of today brings many technologies through which we can manage turnarounds and shutdowns more efficiently.
 We now have access to software solutions to manage all phases of a turnaround from scope management, work package management, estimating, contract management, tendering, scheduling, change management, cost control to benchmarking.

-To properly implement the best practices being described in this article, modern software tools are a must-have.
+modern software tools are a must-have.
 They let you spend time on the things that really matter and steer the turnaround to a success.